-Boy, 17, who died in Bournemouth beach tragedy identified by police
+Bournemouth beach victim, 17, was talented young chef, say ‘heartbroken’ family

 Joe Abbess, from Southampton, was “kind and generous, loving and caring, hardworking and funny”, they said.

-A 12-year-old girl, named in reports as Sunnah Khan, from High Wycombe, Buckinghamshire, died at the same time.
+A 12-year-old girl, identified in many reports as Sunnah Khan, from High Wycombe, Buckinghamshire, died at the same time.

 A man in his 40s who was “on the water” at the time was arrested on suspicion of manslaughter, and was released under investigation on Thursday while police inquiries continue.